-I had an interesting conversation with one of our referral partners recently when they asked how much in cost saving would it take for someone to consider moving away from paying in U.S. dollars and instead settle invoices in the currency of the vendor.
+We had an interesting conversation with one of our referral partners recently when they asked how much in cost saving would it take for someone to consider moving away from paying in U.S. dollars and instead settle invoices in the currency of the vendor.

-For me this is a subjective situation.
+For us this is a subjective situation.
 We’ve had companies become clients because we save a couple of hundred bucks each month, and we’ve had prospects turn us down because $5 million in expense reduction would hardly be noticeable to the bottom line!